BlockScience/filecoin-baseline-incentives/README.md

 # filecoin-baseline-incentives

+> TODO: Re-factor this document to reflect that'we re doing an Consesus Pledge Model

 Interactive Calculator for the economic incentives around the Filecoin Baseline Minting based on cadCAD + Streamlit.

 ## How to run it